SHORTLIST

 Kings Canyon - Alice Springs

-Things are bigger in the NT outback, from the cattle stations to the MacDonnell Ranges, which stretch like a dinosaur spine toward Alice Springs.
-Aside from its plethora of Aboriginal galleries and art stores, Alice makes Australian history for her 1872 Telegraph Station, one of 12 along the Overland Telegraph Line between Adelaide and Darwin.
+Things are bigger in the NT outback, from the cattle stations to the MacDonnell Ranges, which stretch like a caterpillar toward the town of Alice Springs.
+Alice Springs makes Australian history for her 1872 Telegraph Station, one of 11 along the Overland Telegraph Line that traverses a whopping 3,200 kilometres between Adelaide and Darwin.
+Glimpse it up close, then from afar as you ascend Anzac Hill for panoramic views that inspired many of those paintings in Alice Springs' galleries.

-Aboriginal culture is strong in Alice, as you’ll fast find on a tour revealing the history of the Arrernte people at the Alice Springs Desert Park.
+Aboriginal culture is strong in Alice, as you’ll fast find on a tour of the Alice Springs Desert Park.
+It’s home to a vast range of plants and wildlife native to the area.
+You can really experience the beauty and diversity of this incredible landscape.
+The Arrernte people, traditional owners of the park, are also on hand to share their local wisdom and knowledge.
 The other thing that’s mighty is community spirit – it’s essential when there are so few people scattered over such a vast area of land.
 Enter the Royal Flying Doctor Service, its base a museum that gs behind the scenes of the life-saving health services delivered to people in remote realms.
 One of the benefits of being this far-flung is the lack of light pollution.
 And at Earth Sanctuary World Nature Centre, this equates to epic stargazing.
-Your Be My Guest BBQ dinner here with the Falzon family is enlightening and uplifting.
+Your Be My Guest BBQ dinner here with the Falzon family is enlightening and uplifting - think stories of self-sufficient living, astronomy and even a tune or two on the didgeridoo.

 Alice Springs - Tennant Creek